Is It Safe to Travel to Burundi in 2026?

 Notable restrictions:

-- Drug possession illegal including medical marijuana
+- Drug possession is illegal, including medical marijuana.

 Vaccinations